keithmcnulty/neo4jshell/README.md

 ```

-### Server management (designed for working with remote Neo4J servers)
+### Server management

-- `neo4j_import()` imports a csv, zip or tar.gz file from a local sources into the specified import directory on the Neo4J server and uncompresses compressed files
+- `neo4j_import()` imports a csv, zip or tar.gz file from a local source into the specified Neo4J import directory, uncompresses compressed files and removes the original compressed file as clean up.
 - `neo4j_rmfiles()` removes specified files from specified Neo4J import directory
 - `neo4j_rmdir()` removes entire specified subdirectories from specified Neo4J import directory

+### Remote development

 In this general example, we can see how these functions can be used for smooth ETL to a remote Neo4J server.